vmarinhodev/pp/content/projects/ametrade/index.md

     primary:
       title: follow the brand identity requirements
       subtitle: Successfully Redesigned
       content: Ametrade brief for the new corporate website was that it must be clear, clean and highlight its brand, ethics and strength in the events market.
-A careful look into the style definitions of the main site and coming up with a similar look and feel for the new theme.
+A careful look into the style definitions of the main site and coming up with a similar look and feel for the new theme
       image: 'ameper_ii.jpg'
 ---